Splode/hackwild/_posts/2020-05-20-web-worker-timers.md

 ### Case Study: Improving Pomodoro Timer Accuracy

 I encountered the issue of timer inaccuracy when working on a Pomodoro timer application.
-Pomodoro is a productivity technique that involves chunking time into segments of focussed effort and unfocussed downtime.
+Pomodoro is a productivity technique that involves chunking time into segments of focused effort and unfocused downtime.
 I created a Pomodoro timer application, [Pomotroid](https://splode.github.io/pomotroid/), to help track and time these segments.
 Developed with Electron, it uses a `Timer` class powered by `setInterval`.

 I noticed that when minimized or hidden, the application timer would lag behind the system clock.
 Sometimes this lag was only a few seconds, while at other times it could be up to 10 minutes!
 When a timer completed, it would kick off a new timer.
 So, a lag of a few milliseconds compounded over time, producing an inconsistent experience.
 This posed a serious problem as the application’s primary role is to help users keep track of their time.